Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: The category

-(2) The isomorphism classes of irreducible finite dimensional $\ggg_0$-modules are parameterized by $\Lambda^+$, a set of all weights whose restriction in $[\ggg_0,\ggg_0]$ are dominant and integral.
-Denote by $L^0(\lambda)$ the finite-dimensional irreducible $\ggg_0$-modules corresponding to $\lambda\in \Lambda^+$, which is a highest weight module associated with the Borel subalgebra $\bbb=\bar\hhh+\nnn^+$.
+{\rm(2)} The isomorphism classes of irreducible finite-dimensional $\ggg_0$-modules are parameterized by $\Lambda^+$, the set of the weights whose restriction to $[\ggg_0,\ggg_0]$ are dominant and integral.
+Denote by $L^0(\lambda)$ the finite-dimensional irreducible $\ggg_0$-module corresponding to $\lambda\in \Lambda^+$, which is a highest weight module associated with the Borel subalgebra $\bbb=\bar\hhh+\nnn^+$.

-(3) The $\bbz$-graded module category of $\bar{X}(n)$ can be naturally identified with the $\bbz$-graded module category of $X(n)$ ($X\in \{ S, H, C{ -0.1cm}H\}$).
+{\rm(3)} The $\bbz$-graded module category of $\bar{X}(n)$ can be naturally identified with the $\bbz$-graded module category of $X(n)$ ($X\in \{ S, H, C{ -0.1cm}H\}$).